Angular-resolved nonlinear optical response as a probe of Lorentz violation in noncentrosymmetric materials: Abstract

 \section{Abstract}

-We propose an electrically controlled protocol to detect weak Lorentz-violating (LV) backgrounds through the second-order shift photocurrent in noncentrosymmetric crystals.
-Using a spinful Rice--Mele model, we show that a stationary LV background induces a momentum-odd correction to the Bloch Hamiltonian, which generates an odd-in-field contribution to the shift current.
-This leads to a directional asymmetry, whereby the photocurrent distinguishes opposite orientations of an applied static field.
-The effect originates from an LV-induced deformation of the interband phase and can be isolated experimentally by comparing field-reversed configurations, with vanishing response at transverse orientations, providing an internal consistency check.
-Our results demonstrate that nonlinear optical responses offer a practical and symmetry-selective route for probing LV effects in solid-state systems.
+We propose a methodology to detect weak Lorentz-violating (LV) backgrounds through the nonlinear shift photocurrent in noncentrosymmetric crystals.
+Using a spinful Rice--Mele model, we show that a LV background induces a momentum-odd correction to the Bloch Hamiltonian that reshapes the phase of the interband dipole matrix elements.
+As a result, the shift conductivity develops a robust $\pi$-periodic modulation as a function of the angle of a perpendicularly applied static electric field, in contrast to a weakly $2\pi$-periodic response of the Lorentz-symmetric case.
+This change in angular periodicity provides a signature of LV effects which can be directly identified through a photocurrent measurement.
+For realistic optical intensities, the predicted signal lies in the picoampere range, which can be enhanced in a matrix of weakly interacting chains, allowing sensitivity to LV coupling strengths of the order of $\xi\sim10^{-24}\,\mathrm{C\,m}$.
+These results establish nonlinear optical transport as a viable probe of emergent LV effects in solid-state systems.